Etzelkut/Eye-Tracking/README.md

 * Different loss functions can be tested (L1?).
 * More testing on different models, that are already written in basem (by me), but also other new architectures could be tried.
 * Try TokenLearner.
-* Something else that I forgot.
+* Something else that I forgot: ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases.

 gelu, adjust transformation, add visual layers, add tokenize?